 Fine particulate matter is only one measure of air pollution.
 Other important ones include ozone (O3), nitrogen dioxide (NO2) and sulfur dioxide (SO2).

 The main drivers of outdoor air pollution in Switzerland are industrial activity and vehicles, in particular rubber particles from their tyres, which continue to accumulate.
 200 tonnes of these particulates have been spread around Switzerland over the last 20 years alone.
 Vehicles also produce high levels of nitrogen dioxide (NO2) and sulfur dioxide (SO2).

 Those most at risk are people living near areas of dense traffic and road commuters.

-Wood burning and extra electricity generation add to Switzerland’s pollution in the winter.
-Nations, such as Switzerland, pushing electric cars will need to work hard to ensure they don’t just shift pollution and emissions from the tailpipe to the power station.
-Switzerland has already exhausted its hydro electric output and risks importing more coal-produced electricity from Germany to feed additional electric-car consumption.
+In winter, wood burning and extra dirty electricity generation add to Switzerland’s pollution.
+Nations pushing electric cars will need to work hard to ensure they don’t just shift pollution and emissions from tailpipes to power stations.
+Switzerland has already exhausted its hydro electric output and risks importing more coal-produced electricity from Germany.